adityaks-lts/Code-Kalyaan-2345/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.
-3. Explore the Travelopia experience right from your device.
+3. Explore the Lenovo and Viatours experience right from your device.

 ## Contributors